Priming bias versus post-treatment bias in experimental designs: Empirical Example

 To interpret this sensitive analysis, researchers will need to draw on their substantive knowledge to assess the plausible range of $\gamma$.
-For example, in this case we may assume that some respondents experience such a high degree of land security that they are unlikely to change their response from ``very secure'' to ``not at all secure'' due to post-test measurement.
-If any respondents are affected by the post-test measurement, it is likely to be those who would respond ``somewhat secure'' in the pre-test and would change their answer to ``not at all secure'' in the post-test.

-We can estimate the true distribution of the moderator using the pre-test data, in which about 30\% of respondents choose the middle category (``somewhat secure'').
-Out of those respondents, about 40\% also reported that they had personally been affected by prior ethnic conflict.
-Therefore, we might assume that this subset, which comprises about 12\% of the full sample, is most likely to be affected by the cueing mechanism and change their perceived land insecurity when measured after treatment.
+The estimated ATE on the post-treatment moderator is $0.02$ ($p = 0.59$), but without a monotonicity assumption this may include respondents with positive and negative effects that offset their effects.
+We might assume that most of the effect of the land rights prime would accrue to respondents with less certain responses such as feeling ``somewhat secure'' in their land rights and that had been personally affected by prior ethnic conflict.
+Using the pre-test data, we find that this is 12\% of the sample, which we might consider a reasonable value of $\gamma$.
 While it may seem like a relatively minor problem if only 12\% of the sample is affected, our sensitivity analysis shows that the nonparametric bounds would be about eight times wider ($[-1.02, 1.14]$) compared to the case where $\gamma$ is at its minimum ($[0.38, 0.64]$).